The skills that property recruiters want from graduates

 TARGETjobs’ tip: Property recruiters want to see that you have a good understanding of its markets.
 You need to show you are forward thinking and can use your initiative to spot potential opportunities.
 Joining an entrepreneurial society at university is a good place to start – you could even set one up if it doesn’t exist.
 Some students set up their own business at university, while others think about ways the student societies they are involved in could operate more efficiently.

 How your communication skills are assessed, by Capita Property & Infrastructure

-‘You’ll encounter people from different backgrounds and need to communicate your opinions and the views of the company you work for coherently,’ says Alex Glendinning, learning and development manager at Capita Property & Infrastructure.
+‘You’ll encounter people from different backgrounds and need to communicate your opinions and the views of the company you work for coherently,’ said a graduate recruiter at Capita Property & Infrastructure.
 ‘In the application process, we look for candidates who successfully answer the questions asked rather than what they think is being asked.
 We also look at how candidates interact with other applicants and employees at interview.’

 TARGETjobs’ tip: Don’t copy and paste answers to questions from one application form to another, even if the questions appear similar on the surface.
 This is a guaranteed way not to answer the question.
 You can use the same example, but write your answer from scratch.

 How to show off your attention to detail, by BNP Paribas Real Estate

 Accuracy and attention to detail are important attributes for a career in property: submitting an inaccurate business report to a client would be a huge mistake.
 Kim Charles, head of recruitment at BNP Paribas Real Estate, points out: ‘A job application requires the same level of accuracy as a business report, as this is one of the ways we assess your attention to detail.’

 BNP Paribas Real Estate’s tip: ‘Ask a friend or family member to check your application; those with errors or omissions will slow down the recruitment process, as we will have to contact you to clarify information.’

 How recruiters gauge your drive, by Knight Frank